List of Latvians in the NHL

-This is a list of Latvian ice hockey players who have played in the National Hockey League (NHL).
+The following Latvian ice hockey players have played in the National Hockey League (NHL).

 Apart from the players listed below, there have been several NHL players of Latvian descent.
 Harold Snepsts, Mike Knuble as well as Aris Brimanis and Jarrod Skalde are among such examples.

 Players

 This is a list of players drafted in the NHL Amateur and Entry Draft.
 In 1975 Viktor Khatulev became the first Latvian and also the first Soviet hockey player to be drafted.